Data Access Language: Servers and clients

 One of the more common clients for DAM was HyperCard.
 The combination of HyperCard and DAL presented a serious challenge to existing vendors who could offer nothing with a GUI.
 Apple gave a series of demos of HyperCard/DAL, and soon Oracle Corporation purchased a HyperCard-clone, PLUS from Spinnaker Software, to produce Oracle Card.

 For much of the 1990s a direct-DAL database server was available on the Macintosh, Butler SQL.
 However, like any server software on the "classic" Mac OS, Butler was seriously hampered by the Mac's single-user file system and limited multitasking and could never really deliver the sort of performance the same server would have on Windows NT or Unix.

 The PrimeBase division of German software developer SNAP Innovation GmbH continues to support DAL in their cross platform SQL database server (originally known as P.INK SQL).
 Their extended version of DAL is called PrimeBaseTalk (PBT) and is fully backward compatible with DAL.
 Their architecture does not include Data Access Manager and the resulting performance gains are considerable.

+IBM made available a DAL Server for the AS/400 platform in 1995.